vstinner/vstinner.github.io/content/pyconfig-pep-741.rst

 <https://discuss.python.org/t/pep-741-python-configuration-c-api-second-version/45403/62>`_
 to make it the most likely to be accepted the Steering Council:

-* Remove string types other than UTF-8.
+* Remove string types other than UTF-8 (1 string type instead of 3).
 * Exclude the API from the limited C API.
 * Remove the explicit preconfiguration.
 * Remove the rationale about the limited C API / stable ABI.